 The Museum of Bath at Work is run by Bath Industrial Heritage Trust Ltd, registered Charity no.800297, which was set up in 1978.

 Bath Industrial Heritage Trust Ltd has a Board of ten volunteer Trustees and just one paid employee, the Museum Director.
 The charity is currently fund-raising to secure the future of the Museum and its collections.
 We have benefited from long association with and most generous support from the Clark family trusts, and we now aim to increase our income from all sources to ensure our success for the next 40 years and beyond.
-We gratefully acknowledge the financial support of The Medlock Charitable Foundation (2019 grant) and The Swire Charitable Trust (2021 Covid-19 Fund grant).
+We gratefully acknowledge the financial support of The Medlock Charitable Foundation (2019 grant), The Swire Charitable Trust (2021 Covid-19 Fund grant) and The Headley Trust (2021 grant).

 The unusual Grade II listed museum building was acquired on a long lease from the then Bath City Council in the late 1970s.
 Interior alterations were made to accommodate the Museum collections.
 It was built as a Real Tennis Court in 1777 and was also used as a riding school; the building has nineteenth century additions dated around 1830 when it was converted to a brewery.